 The most common side effects of ACTEMRA include:

 - upper respiratory tract infections (common cold, sinus infections)

 Tell your healthcare provider if you are planning to become pregnant, are pregnant, plan to breast-feed, or are breast-feeding.
 You and your healthcare provider should decide if you will take ACTEMRA or breast-feed.
 You should not do both.
 If you are pregnant and taking ACTEMRA, join the pregnancy registry.
 The purpose of this registry is to check the health of the pregnant mother and her baby.
 To learn more, call 1-877-311-8972 or talk to your healthcare provider to register.

-Tell your healthcare provider right away if you are experiencing any side effects.
-You may report side effects to the FDA at 1-800-FDA-1088 or www.FDA.gov/medwatch.
-You may also call Genentech at 1-888-835-2555.
+Tell your healthcare provider if you have any side effects.
+You may report side effects to FDA at 1-800-FDA-1088.
+You may also report side effects to Genentech at 1-888-835-2555.